Small Changes, Big Impact: Demographic Bias in LLM-Based Hiring Through Subtle Sociocultural Markers in Anonymised Resumes: Conclusion

 \section{Conclusion}

 We show that subtle sociocultural markers surviving anonymisation enable LLMs to infer demographic attributes and can induce measurable disparities in automated hiring outcomes.
-Evaluating \num{18} models across dual settings (win-rate and scoring-to-ranking), we find: (1) languages primarily drive ethnicity inference whilst hobbies/activities drive gender inference; (2) Chinese and Caucasian males are systematically favoured, whilst Malay and Indian females experience compounded intersectional disadvantage; (3) rationale prompting does not reliably reduce bias and can amplify it in certain models; (4) substantial heterogeneity across models necessitates per-deployment audits.
+Evaluating \num{18} models across two settings (\textit{Direct Comparison} and \textit{Score \& Shortlist}), we find: (1) languages primarily drive ethnicity inference whilst hobbies/activities drive gender inference; (2) Chinese and Caucasian males are systematically favoured over Malay and Indian females; (3) rationale prompting does not reliably reduce bias and can amplify it in certain models; (4) substantial heterogeneity across models necessitates deployment-specific audits.
 Practitioners should combine stress-testing with demographic variants, careful model selection, ongoing bias monitoring, and policy safeguards to prevent demographic harm in LLM-assisted hiring.
 Our framework is flexible and can be extended to diverse cultural contexts worldwide.